Invariance of Gibbs measures under the flows of Hamiltonian equations on the real line: Variable coefficients equations

 \section{Variable coefficients equations}

-As mentioned in the introduction, we can generalize Theorem \ref{teo1} to include also the case of asymptotically flat variable coefficients.
-We devote this appendix to sketch the necessary modifications needed in order to prove the following

-\begin{proposition} Let $a(x)$ be a positive map such that there exist constants $C\in\R$ and $\gamma>1$ such that Let $V$ satisfying assumptions \eqref{assum-V}.
-We consider the equation
+As mentioned in the introduction (see Remark \ref{varcoeffrk}), we can generalize Theorem \ref{teo1} to include also the case of asymptotically flat variable coefficients.
+Let us assume the following \begin{assum} Let $a(x)$ be $\mathcal{C}^3$ positive map such that there exist constants $C\in\R$ and $\gamma>1$ such that